Built Shelter’s design system, cutting development time by 50%

 Clear branding:

-Added "My Shelter" text to the header for immediate brand recognition and user orientation
+Added "My Shelter" text to the header for immediate brand recognition and customer orientation

 Refined color palette: